Earth Crust: Oceanic Crust vs Continental Crust

 Unlike oceanic crust which has young geological rock, continents contain rocks that are up to 4 billion years old.
 For example, continents are composed of igneous, sedimentary, and metamorphic rocks.

 Over time, continents bang into each other like a destruction derby.
 After they collide, they retain scars like mountain ranges.
-The rocks can be twisted because of the interaction with other continents.
+The rocks can be twisted because of their interaction with other continents.
 As time passes, weathering and erosion can erase landscapes like a giant eraser.

 Where is the oldest and youngest rock on Earth?